• Skip to primary navigation

 • Spread the filling evenly across the top of the dough.
 If you want to be able to see the filling in your cookie, bring your filling right to the edge.

-• Wrap the log in plastic wrap and refrigerate for at least an hour, if not overnight.
+• Starting at the widest side, gently roll the dough up into a tight log.
+The log will stretch to about 15 inches when rolled.
+Wrap the log in plastic wrap and refrigerate for at least an hour, if not overnight.
+The longer the better.

-• Remove your log of dough from the fridge and cut the log into one inch thick slices, if using the 12 cup muffin pan and 2 inch thick slices, if using the 6 cup.
+• Remove your log of dough from the fridge and cut the log into 20 ¾ inch thick slices.

-• Bake until the tops are starting to turn a nice brown color, between 13 and 15 minutes or and 17 and 20 minutes, for small or large, rotating halfway through baking.
+• Bake until the tops are starting to turn a nice brown color, around 15-17 minutes, rotating halfway through baking.

 • Remove from your oven and allow to cool in the muffin pans for at least 10 minutes.